Wyntuition/jekyll-now/todo/02-work-internal.md

 [REGULAR]

 Feedback
-    - Please provide any feedback/criticism for me.
-If there is something I could do better for you, what would it be?
+    - Is there is something I could do better for you, what would it be?
     - Share some that I learned.
 What could I do differently to further help you?
     - Feedback from others
 - Project chat